Nerwyn/material-rounded-theme/README.md

 If an invalid or no scheme is provided, it will default to `Scheme Tonal Spot`.
 You may find it useful to create a dropdown helper with all of the above scheme names as options, and to then set the scheme sensor to its state using a template like `{{ states("input_select.material_you_scheme") }}`.

 Each scheme can also be provided with a custom contrast from -1 to 1.
 Value outside of this range are clamped to it.
-If not provided it will default to `0`.
+If an invalid or no value is provided it will default to `0`.
 You may find it useful to create a number helper with minimum value -1 and maximum value 1, and to then set the contrast sensor to its state using a template like `{{ states("input_number.material_you_scheme") }}`

-If no base color is provided, it will default to `#4C5C92`.
+If no base color is provided but scheme or contrast is, it will default to `#4C5C92`.
 If an invalid hex color is provided, theme colors will be removed and the theme will use its default colors.

-#### Home Assistant Android App Color Sensor
+### Home Assistant Android App Color Sensor

 If you are using the Home Assistant Android companion app, you can enable the accent color sensor in the companion app settings to use your phone's Material You accent color as the theme base color: